German invasion of Hungary (1944): Course of events

-Being a complete surprise, the occupation was quick and bloodless.
-The initial German plan was to immobilise the Hungarian Army, but with Soviet forces advancing from the north and the east and the prospect of British and American forces invading the Balkans, the German military decided to retain Hungarian forces in the field and so sent troops to defend the passes through the Carpathian Mountains from a possible invasion.
+The initial German plan was to immobilise the Hungarian Army, but with Soviet forces advancing from the north and the east and the prospect of British and American forces invading the Balkans, the Oberkommando der Wehrmacht decided to retain Hungarian forces in the field and so sent troops to defend the passes through the Carpathian Mountains from a possible invasion.
+After the occupation, Horthy became depressed and withdrawn, rarely leaving the Royal Castle and only maintaining social contact with his immediate family.
+The only minister Horthy saw on a regular basis was the Defense Minister Csatay and the rest of the Sztójay cabninet he avoided.